dagger/dagger/docs/v0.3/sdk/cue/guides/logdebug/1230-better-logs.md

 # How can I have better logs ?

-Dagger exposes 2 logging format options:
+The Dagger Engine exposes 2 logging format options:

 - `--log-format <auto|plain|tty|json>`